naproche/naproche/examples/README.md

 Some examples are formalized in both formats.

-The examples are chosen to demonstrate possibilities of the current Naproche which is included as a component in the Isabelle 2021-1 platform.
+The examples are chosen to demonstrate possibilities of the current Naproche which is included as a component in the Isabelle2022 platform.
 A main emphasis is on the presentation of naturally readable formalizations in LaTeX for which we also include PDF-printouts.
 Putting arbitrary LaTeX material around the actual formalizations allows a literary style of documents which includes